Mark Roosevelt: Pittsburgh Public Schools

 A graduate of the 2003 Broad Superintendents Academy, Roosevelt was appointed on August 3, 2005, to the position of Pittsburgh Public Schools (PPS) superintendent.
 He accepted this post under the terms of a performance-based "accountability contract."
 While in Pittsburgh, he implemented measures intended to ease the district's financial problems and improve academic standards.
 The plan included the closing of underutilized and under-performing schools, opening of accelerated learning academies with a vigorous academic curriculum and longer school hours, the moving of several programs, and an increase in the number of childhood education programs, K-8 schools and 6-12 schools.

 Under his leadership, PPS met federal achievement standards (AYP) for the first time, received a $40-million grant from the Bill and Melinda Gates Foundation focused on improving teacher effectiveness, opened several innovative new schools, adopted a more rigorous curriculum, and inaugurated a nationally recognized program to recruit, train and support school principals as instructional leaders.

 In October 2010 he became a finalist for the position of President of Antioch College.
 On October 6, 2010, he held a press conference to announce his resignation as superintendent of Pittsburgh Public Schools effective December 31, 2010.
 It was reported that he was the only finalist for the Presidency of Antioch College in Ohio.

 Antioch College

 Roosevelt served as president of Antioch College from 2011 to 2015.
 Hired to reestablish the college, which had closed, Roosevelt helped to recruit faculty and students, began a renovation of the campus; and reestablished Antioch's cooperative education program.
 He also led a process that resulted in "fast-track" accreditation consideration for Antioch from the Higher Learning Commission.
 The college won accreditation in July 2016.
 He negotiated an agreement between the College and Antioch University that eliminated any future claims of the university to Antioch College's campus or endowment.

 On May 5, 2015, Roosevelt announced his departure from Antioch by the end of the year.
 Dr. Thomas Manley was hired as his successor, to begin in March 2016.
-Roosevelt assumed the presidency of St. John's College in Santa Fe, New Mexico, replacing Michael P. Peters.